-For this cartridge, you must have a good MC phono stage and we advise dealer setup unless you feel you are competent to do this yourself.
+For this cartridge, you must have a good MC phono stage.
 Yet for just a bit more than the DV20X you will enter another realm again and while your turntable will need to be safe from inquisitive little fingers, the benefits are considerable.

 Read more about the Karat DV17D Mk2 here

 Dynavector XX2-MK2 NZ$2500